lucproglangcourse/lucproglangcourse.github.io/source/overview.rst

 We deliberately chose the learning outcomes for this course to complement other courses in your computer science or software engineering curriculum.
 Upon entering this course, you will already be familiar with the imperative and object-oriented paradigms, coming from languages such as Java, C++, C#, or Python.
 Most likely, you will also be familiar with basic machine architecture and memory management using C or C++.

-In this course, we will pursue one overarching learning outcome and three more specific ones:
+In this course, we will pursue two overarching learning outcomes and three more specific ones:

+- an overview of programming paradigms
 - an understanding of the programming language design space
 - proficiency in functional programming
 - an understanding of program representation and interpretation/execution